Ninja-Squad/data-discovery/README.md

 ## Spring Cloud config

 On bootstrap, the application will try to connect to a remote Spring Cloud config server to fetch its configuration.
 The details of this remote server are filled in the `bootstrap.yml` file.
-By default, it tries to connect to the remote server on http://localhost:8888 but it can of course be changed, or even configured via the `SPRING_CONFIG_URI` environment variable.
+By default, it tries to connect to the local server on http://localhost:8888 but it can of course be changed, or even configured via the `SPRING_CONFIG_URI` environment variable.

 It will try to fetch the configuration for the application name `rare`, and the default profile.